duckduckgo/duckduckgo-help-pages/_docs/privacy/anonymous-localized-results.md

 ---
-title: Anonymous Localized Results
+title: How DuckDuckGo keeps your local search results anonymous
+nav_title: How We Keep Local Results Anonymous
+description: DuckDuckGo doesn’t track you.
+That’s the DuckDuckGo privacy policy in a nutshell.
-category: Privacy
+category: DuckDuckGo Search Privacy
-order: 99
+order: 200
 ---

 <p>